acuarica/jnif/README.md

 JNIF can be used both in stand-alone tools or embedded inside a JVMTI agent.

-Listing~\ref{usage-decode-encode} shows how to read and write a class file.
+The following listing shows how to read and write a class file.

 	// Decode the binary data into a ClassFile object